What Does the Bible Say About Manipulative Parents?

 In cases where parents might use religion or God’s word as a tool for manipulation, it’s essential to remember that this is not God’s intention.
 The Bible cautions against using His word to justify personal agendas or control others.
 The scripture advocates for relationships grounded in understanding, patience, and, above all, love.

-See also What Does the Bible Say About Wise Counsel?
+See also What Does the Bible Say About Covenant?

 Bible Verses About Manipulative Parents